datchung/blog-posts/2020/2020-07-01_Connect to SQL Server Database with an IP Address/Post.md

 [Blog Home Page](../../README.md)

-# Connect to SQL Server Database with an IP Address
+# Connect to a SQL Server Database with an IP Address

-_Tags: Administration, Virtualization, VM, VMware_
+_Tags: SQL, SQLServer_

 Table of Contents
 1. [Introduction](#introduction)